True name: In popular culture and fiction

-In fantasy where magic works by evoking true names, characters often go to great lengths to conceal their true names.
+In some fantasy writing, magic works by evoking true names; there, characters often go to great lengths to conceal their true names and similar great lengths to discover their opponents'.
 In some settings, such as Ursula K. Le Guin's Earthsea, this is true for all beings.
-In others, as in Larry Niven's The Magic Goes Away, it applies only to those of magical inclination, as where a wizard is revived from the dead only by another who found his name, and even then only with great difficulty.
+In others, as in Larry Niven's The Magic Goes Away, it applies only to those of magical inclination, as when a wizard was revived from the dead only by another who found his name, and even then only with great difficulty.
 Finding a true name may require arcane procedures.
 In Earthsea, a wizard must listen for and give the hero his true name; this is performed in both Le Guin's A Wizard of Earthsea and The Tombs of Atuan.